gwu-libraries/scholarspace-hyrax/README.md

 ```
   % sudo mv /var/solr/data/scholarspace/conf/managed-schema /var/solr/data/scholarspace/conf/managed-schema.bak
 ```
-  Copy the `solr_config/conf` contents from the samvera/hyrax repo to `/var/solr/data/scholarspace/conf/`
+  Copy the `solr/config/` contents from the samvera/hyrax repo to `/var/solr/data/scholarspace/conf/` (this can be accomplished by git clone-ing the hyrax repo, making sure to check out the appropriate tag)

   Restart Solr:
 ```